 If you want to start a blog, I have another guide on How To Start A Blog And Make Money with blogging specific information for blogging as this guide is geared more towards small businesses websites.

-How To Build A Website Without Coding Using WordPress
+How To Build A WordPress Website Without Coding

-We are going to be using a framework called WordPress in this guide.
 WordPress powers over 25% of the internet’s websites, hell this website is built without coding using WordPress and even sites like Forbes, BBC etc use them.
-However I’m not talking about WordPress.com, that’s something different, we are using the open source version of it as we don’t have the freedom to do whatever you want on WordPress.com also if you build a site on WordPress, you don’t own it and they can take it down anytime they feel like it.
+However I’m not talking about WordPress.com, that’s something different, we are using the open-source version of it as we don’t have the freedom to do whatever you want on WordPress.com also if you build a site on WordPress, you don’t own it and they can take it down anytime they feel like it.
 Seriously, read their terms and conditions.

 So let’s start out with the parts of a website that you will need.